Abstracts

 Multiple research abstracts can be submitted by an individual.
 However, it is recommended to submit only one abstract per study.
 Submission of multiple abstracts on a single study may result in the rejection of one or more of the abstracts.

-Abstract may be submitted in one of the below categories:
+Abstract may be submitted in the categories below:

 • Acute Kidney Injury/ICU Medicine